DoHaiSon/InSI/README.md

-## InfoSysID Toolbox
+## InSI

-> A MatLab Toolbox for Informed System IDentification in Wireless communication systems
+> A MatLab Toolbox for Informed System Identification in Wireless communication systems

 ## What it is

-InfoSysID Toolbox is ....
+InSI Toolbox is ....

 See the [Quick start](quickstart.md) guide for more details.